 The Enrollment Management Association's Think Tank on the Future of Assessment was established to create a conversation about 21st century admission and the needs of enrollment managers during their selection process.
-Having studied current research and interviewing numerous experts in the field of noncognitive assessment, they produced two seminal reports and were instrumental in the creation of the Character Skills Assessment and the Character Skills Toolkit.
+Having studied current research and interviewing numerous experts in the field of noncognitive assessment, they produced two seminal reports and were instrumental in the creation of the Character Skills Snapshot and the Character Skills Toolkit.
 A blog series researched and written by think tank member Jonathan E. Martin also explored a variety of viewpoints on this topic.

 Important questions the committee pondered in order to educate themselves and our community about new trends affecting independent school admission: